vicanso/awesome-go/README-1k.md

 _Libraries and tools to implement Zero Trust architectures._

 - [Cosign](https://github.com/sigstore/cosign) - Container Signing, Verification and Storage in an OCI registry.
-Stars:`4.6K`.
+Stars:`4.7K`.
 - [OpenZiti](https://github.com/openziti/ziti) - A full, open source zero trust overlay network.
 Including numerous SDKs for numerous languages such as [golang](https://github.com/openziti/sdk-golang) allowing you to embed zero trust principles directly into your applications.
 The [OpenZiti Test Kitchen](https://github.com/openziti-test-kitchen) has numerous examples to draw inspiration from including a [zero trust ssh client - zssh](https://github.com/openziti-test-kitchen/zssh) Stars:`3.0K`.
 - [Spire](https://github.com/spiffe/spire) - SPIRE (the SPIFFE Runtime Environment) is a toolchain of APIs for establishing trust between software systems across a wide variety of hosting platforms.
-Stars:`1.8K`.
+Stars:`1.9K`.

 ## Code Analysis

 _Source code analysis tools, also known as Static Application Security Testing (SAST) Tools._

 - [golangci-lint](https://github.com/golangci/golangci-lint) – A fast Go linters runner.
 It runs linters in parallel, uses caching, supports `yaml` config, has integrations with all major IDE and has dozens of linters included.
-Stars:`16.0K`.
+Stars:`16.1K`.
 - [staticcheck](https://github.com/dominikh/go-tools/tree/master/cmd/staticcheck) - staticcheck is `go vet` on steroids, applying a ton of static analysis checks you might be used to from tools like ReSharper for C#.
 Stars:`6.3K`.
 - [revive](https://github.com/mgechev/revive) – ~6x faster, stricter, configurable, extensible, and beautiful drop-in replacement for `golint`.
 Stars:`4.9K`.
 - [errcheck](https://github.com/kisielk/errcheck) - Errcheck is a program for checking for unchecked errors in Go programs.
 Stars:`2.4K`.
 - [GoPlantUML](https://github.com/jfeliu007/goplantuml) - Library and CLI that generates text plantump class diagram containing information about structures and interfaces with the relationship among them.
 Stars:`1.9K`.
 - [go-critic](https://github.com/go-critic/go-critic) - source code linter that brings checks that are currently not implemented in other linters.
 Stars:`1.9K`.
-- [gcvis](https://github.com/davecheney/gcvis) - Visualise Go program GC trace data in real time.
-Stars:`1.1K`.

 **[⬆ back to top](#contents)**